-Project "Frontier"
+Project Frontier

-On 17 December 2021, the Bank completed the Frontier transaction, which involves the securitisation of a portfolio of NPE with a total gross book value of approximately €6 billion as of 30 June 2020, following fulfillment of all conditions' precedent, including receipt of all necessary approvals.
-The portfolio consisted of secured Large Corporate, Small and Medium Enterprises (SMEs), Small Business Lending (SBL), Mortgages and Consumer Loans.

-NBG retained 100.0% of the Senior Notes, which are guaranteed from the State under the Hellenic Asset Protection Scheme (HAPS - see below), selling 95.0% of the Mezzanine and Junior Notes to the consortium consisting of affiliates of Bain Capital Credit (Bain Capital), Fortress Investment Group and doValue Greece.

-The Bank has also serviced the portfolio on behalf of the noteholders for the period between 17 December 2021 and 4 February 2022, when the migration of the portfolio to the long-term servicer (doValue Greece) took place.

-Project "Frontier" represents a landmark transaction for the Bank.
-Specifically, the transaction (i) received two credit ratings, (ii) was not associated with a hive-down and (iii) is serviced by a servicer not arising from a carve out from the bank itself.
+On 17 December 2021, the Bank completed the Frontier transaction, which involved the securitisation of a portfolio of NPEs with a total gross book value of approximately €6 billion as of 30 June 2020, following fulfilment of all conditions precedent, including receipt of all necessary approvals.
+The portfolio consisted of secured Large Corporate, SMEs, SBL, mortgages and consumer loans.
+The Bank retained 100.0% of the senior notes, which are guaranteed by the Greek State under Hercules II, and 5.0% of the mezzanine and junior notes, selling 95.0% of the mezzanine and junior notes to the consortium consisting of affiliates of Bain Capital, Fortress Investment Group and doValue Greece.
+The Bank also serviced the portfolio on behalf of the noteholders for the period between 17 December 2021 and 4 February 2022, when the migration of the portfolio to the long-term servicer (doValue Greece) took place.
+Project Frontier represents a landmark transaction for the Bank.
+Specifically, the transaction (i) received two credit ratings, (ii) was not associated with a hive-down, and (iii) is serviced by a servicer not arising from a carve out from the Bank itself.

-Project "Frontier II"
+Project Frontier II

-In the context of deleveraging its NPEs through inorganic actions and according to its NPE Divestment Policy, the Bank decided the disposal of a portfolio of Greek Non-Performing Exposures in the form of a rated securitization that will utilize the provisions of HAPS, known as Hercules II.
-The portfolio includes secured Large Corporate, Small and Medium Enterprises, Small Business Lending, Residential Mortgage loans and Consumer loans with a total gross book value of approximately €1.0 billion (as of the cut-off date 31 December 2021).

-On 29 July 2022, the Bank announced that it has entered into a definitive agreement with funds managed by Bracebridge Capital LLC for the sale of 95% of the Mezzanine and Junior notes.
-NBG will retain the 100% of the Senior notes and 5% of the Mezzanine and Junior notes.
+In the context of deleveraging its NPEs through inorganic actions and in line with the targets it submitted to the SSM, on 25 November 2021 the Bank decided to dispose of a portfolio of Greek NPEs in the form of a rated securitisation that will utilise the provisions of Hercules III.
+The portfolio includes secured Large Corporate, SME, SBL, residential mortgage loans and consumer loans with a total gross book value of approximately €1.0 billion (as of the cut-off date 31 December 2021).
+On 29 July 2022, the Bank announced that it had entered into a definitive agreement with funds managed by Bracebridge Capital LLC for the sale of 95% of the mezzanine and junior notes, with the Bank retaining 100% of the senior notes and 5% of the mezzanine and junior notes.
+The transaction was completed on 16 February 2024, following the receipt of all necessary approvals, including the provision of the State guarantee on the senior notes.